mozilla/remote-settings/README.rst

 If the tests should not bootstrap themselves and instead use resources already available on the server (i.e. when ``SKIP_SERVER_SETUP=true``):

-- There should a bucket and collection available
+- There should be a bucket and collection available

   - the bucket, if not specified by the ``BUCKET`` config option, should be named ``main-workspace``
   - the collection, if not specified by the ``COLLECTION`` config option, should be named ``product-integrity``